GuruMaps/iOSManual/02-features.md

 ### Search by address

 Type city, zip or address of any location on the world map \(in that sequence with a comma as shown\).
-If there are no search results found within the downloaded maps, tap **Done** to perform a search online.
+If there are no search results found within the downloaded maps, tap **Done** to perform a search **online**.

 <img src="/assets/search_address_1.png" width="375" height="377" />